 Welcome to Cold Spring Presbyterian Church—Energizing Spirits!
 Transforming Lives!

-Any number of reasons may have led you to read this edition of the Connections today.
-We hope you feel our WELCOME!
+Any number of reasons may have led you to our website today.
 We think you’ll find the resources you need to live life more abundantly.
 You may be younger, or older; a long-time resident, guest, or seasonal visitor to Cape May; You may like being more dressed-up, casual, or prefer a ready-for-the-beach look at worship… just the way you are, you’re WELCOME!
 Connect in the way that fits your schedule: Worship.
 Special Holiday Events.
 Concerts.
 Dinners.
 We are here for you.

 We have recently heard many encouraging comments after a visit to Cold Spring Church like, “I feel energized”; “Glad we came today”; “I love music and the hope-filled message”; “I find myself excited about the future”; “I’m encouraged to move forward in a positive direction”; and, “It feels like new possibilities.”
 I’d like to know what you think, too.